-the branch of biology dealing with the endocrine glands and their secretions, especially in relation to their processes or functions:The brand-name medicine prescribed by the endocrinologist for my underactive thyroid was extremely expensive.
+a scientist who specializes in the study of the endocrine glands and their secretions, especially in relation to their processes or functions:The brand-name medicine prescribed by the endocrinologist for my underactive thyroid was extremely expensive.

 The medical jargon was over my head, so I personally hired an endocrinologist and he walked me through the records.